 I got some hands-on time with a prototype Samsung Galaxy NX yesterday and I found it to be both wonderful, and at the same time a bit confounding.
 But first off, it's important to emphasize that the camera I shot with was not a finished model, and all early impressions should be taken with a grain of salt.
 It's also worth noting that I'm an iPhone user, although I have used and reviewed Android smartphones in the past.
 I'm also quite well versed in Samsung's "traditional" NX-series compact system cameras, which the Galaxy NX is partially based on, having reviewed several of them for Imaging Resource.

 Click to read more of our Samsung Galaxy NX Hands-on Preview!

 Samsung Galaxy NX Technical Info

 Sensor.
 The Samsung Galaxy NX uses the exact same image sensor as in the NX300.
-It's an APS-C sized CMOS chip with an effective resolution of 20.3 megapixels, but what's more important is that it provides the necessary on-chip phase detection elements to allow for a hybrid autofocus system.
+It's an APS-C sized CMOS chip with an effective resolution of 20.3 megapixels, but what's more important is that it provides 105 on-chip phase detection points to allow for a hybrid autofocus system.